Trash & Recycling

 Blue Barrel Recycling Containers

-To comply with the state’s mandatory commercial recycling legislation - Mandatory Commercial Recycling (AB 341) and Mandatory Commercial Organics Recycling (AB 1826) - Athens Services has delivered blue 96-gallon barrel recycling containers free of charge to multi-family complexes with five or more units.
-As a friendly reminder, these containers are serviced weekly on Thursdays.
+In the effort to increase the City's diversion rate and to comply with the state’s mandatory commercial recycling legislation - Mandatory Commercial Recycling (AB 341) and Mandatory Commercial Organics Recycling (AB 1826) - Athens Services has delivered blue 96-gallon barrel recycling containers free of charge to multi-family complexes with five or more units.
+As a friendly reminder, these containers are serviced on the curbside weekly on Thursdays.
 Please be reminded that property owners or tenants will need to bring the barrels out to the curb for service and return them to the enclosure after the barrels are emptied.
 Property owners may be cited by the City of Monterey Park personnel if barrels are not removed from the curbside after collection.

 It should be noted that these blue barrels are for recyclables only, not trash.
 Any contamination will result in refusal of service if identified by Athens Services’ drivers in order to avoid a contaminated truck load.
 We appreciate your cooperation in being better recyclers and environmental stewards.
 If you wish to have additional containers, please contact Athens Services at 888-336-6100.
 Note that this program is only available for multi-family complexes with five or more units.
 For more information, contact the Department of Public Works at (626) 307-1320.